CTA-K12/JasperClient/README.md

 About
 -----
-jasperClient is a php library for connecting to the Jaspersoft report server REST API to run reports.
+JasperClient is a php library for connecting to the Jaspersoft report server REST API to run reports.

 This library contains some modified code from the flowl/jasper library available at: